EXECUTIVE SPA GROUP can help you access grants to pay for your training.

 Restylane and Perlane which are manufactured by Ispen Pharmaceuticals.

 Juvederm, Juvederm Volbella and Juvederm VOLIFT which are manufactured by Allergan.

 Teosyal is another popular brand which offers a variety of different fillers to choose from depending on the area being injected including TEOXANE, REDENSITY and KISS.

 These are a few of the most known and used plumping agents available although currently there are over 30 approved filler products approved by Health Canada.

 Who regulates Allergan’s products, specifically, botox/filler injections, in Canada?

-is the ministry responsible for ensuring every drug prescribed to Canadians performs its purpose safely.
+Health Canada is the ministry responsible for ensuring every drug prescribed to Canadians performs its purpose safely.

-, Health Canada regulates the safety, efficacy and quality of drugs and medical devices, including injections and fillers.
+By following the Food and Drugs Act and its associated cosmetic regulations, Health Canada regulates the safety, efficacy and quality of drugs and medical devices, including injections and fillers.

 Health Canada conducts post market surveillance on all marketed health products.

 Health Canada also monitors research on interactions between drugs, medical devices, natural health, and food products, and communicates information to health professionals and consumers about the risk of potential interactions.